Lightstreamer/Lightstreamer-example-basic2-client-unity/README.md

 * You can then build and run the project by menu `File` and then `Build & Run`.
 * Please note that in the inspector of the `World` object you can choose the Lightstreamer server targeted by the demo; you can change the `Push Url` parameter to 'http://localhost:8080' or 'http://push.lightstreamer.com' depending you want to use your local instance of Lightstremaer server or our public installations.

+### Mono or IL2CPP

+The demo was built and tested with both Mono and IL2CPP backend scripting.
+To build a project with IL2CPP, you need to have the backend installed in your Unity installation.
+You can change the scripting backend Unity uses to build your application through the Player Settings following theese steps:

+	1. Go to Edit > Project Settings.
+	2. Click on the Player Settings button to open the Player settings for the current platform in the Inspector.
+	3. Navigate to the Configuration section heading under the Other Settings sub-menu.
+	4. Click on the Scripting Backend dropdown menu, then select IL2CPP.

 ## See Also

 ### Lightstreamer Adapters Needed by This Demo Client